CaoDuyThanh/crdp/README.md

-# crdp
+# cxxrdp
 C++ implementation of RDP

 ## Install via pip
-Run following command to install crdp on your computer
+Run following command to install cxxrdp on your computer

-    pip install crdp
+    pip install cxxrdp

 ## How to use?

 .. code:: python

-    from crdp import rdp
+    from cxxrdp import rdp

     rdp([[0, 5], [5, 5], [10, 5], [15, 5]])